theislab/archmap_doc/docs/README.rst

-Archmap Mapping Documentation
+ArchMap Mapping Documentation
 ============================

-Archmap helps you visualize all of your single-cell sequencing data in a fast and easy way using neural networks.
+ArchMap (https://www.archmap.bio) is a free, no-code query-to-reference mapping framework that extends to python-based mapping methods and includes out-of-the-box cell type label transfer,  uncertainty estimation, and collaborative analysis features.
+The fully automated approach makes query mapping accessible to users with and without coding and machine learning expertise through its graphical user interface.
+A cloud-based setup, enables secure sharing of results, codeless downstream analysis, and collaborative annotation of the user’s mapping results.
-The neural networking is done using the scArches package.
+ArchMap query-to-reference mapping is powered by scArches.
 More information about scArches can be found `here <https://scarches.readthedocs.io/en/latest/>`_.